FM Broadcast Filing Window - Reserved Band (88~92) Non-commercial Educational

 In the event there is still a tie, then both applicants will be given the opportunity to reach a time sharing agreement.
 If no agreement is met, the FCC will assign hours.
 If the FCC assigns the hours and no timeshare agreement is met, then licenses will be non-renewable.
 To make the licenses renewable, a time share agreement can be reached at any time (even if it is for the same hours).

 If an applicant wins their channel on points (thus resulting into another group being dismissed by the FCC), then that winning group is subject to certain restrictions on moving or transferring the station to another organization for the first four years of full operation of the station.
+In addition, applications that are granted as a result of beating other applicants based on population/land area or first/second service priorities must construct a facility that serves the population/land area originally claimed and must maintain those facilities for a minimum of 4 years after the facility is constructed and licensed before it can be downgraded or otherwise modified.

 Nature of broadcast service